SmartBear/hiptest-api-documentation/source/includes/_tags.md

 }
 ```

-This endpoint updates a new tag in a test run.
+This endpoint updates a tag in a test run.

 Parameter | Description
 --------- | -----------
-project_id | The ID of the project that contains the wanted scenario
+project_id | The ID of the project that contains the wanted test run
 test_run_id | The ID of the test run where you want to update the tag
 tag_id | The ID of the tag you want to update